Transparent dark purple Travel Guide by Insurte logo

-If you meet both of the following criteria, you will need a visa for your trip to Greece:
+If you meet both of the following criteria, you will likely need a visa for your trip to Greece:

 • You are not a citizen of an EU/EEA/Schengen country